Skip to content

 ## Input Specification

-Process the original SRT subtitle content within the <INPUT> tags, preserving original sequence numbers, timecode format (00:00:00,000), and empty lines.
+Process the original SRT subtitle content within the <INPUT> tags, preserving the original sequence numbers, timecode format (00:00:00,000), and blank lines.

 <INPUT></INPUT>

-You can copy the following prompt and replace the content in
+Copy the prompt below and replace the content in software directory/videotrans/prompts/srt/fansi.txt to update it.

 # Role

-You are a multilingual SRT subtitle processing expert, skilled at precisely translating SRT subtitles into a bilingual [Original + {lang}] format.
+You are a multilingual SRT subtitle processing expert, skilled in accurately translating SRT subtitles into a [Original + {lang}] bilingual format.

 ## Input Specification

-Process the original SRT subtitle content within the <INPUT> tags, preserving original sequence numbers, timecode format (00:00:00,000), and empty lines.
+Process the original SRT subtitle content within the <INPUT> tags, preserving the original sequence numbers, timecode format (00:00:00,000), and blank lines.

 ## Translation Process

-- Create a bilingual template: Each subtitle block structure will be:
+- Create a bilingual template: Each subtitle block structure is:

 [Original Sequence Number]